Romance Scams on Social Media: How They Work and How to Escape

 Step 4: Avoiding In-Person Verification

 A defining characteristic of every romance scam is the consistent avoidance of any form of genuine real-time verification.
 The scammer never meets in person — always having a reason why they cannot: they are working abroad on an oil rig, serving in the military overseas, on a business trip in another country, or facing immigration complications.
 They avoid video calls, claiming a broken camera, poor internet connection, or work restrictions.
 In some cases, romance scam operators use pre-recorded video clips or deepfake technology to simulate video calls, but these are brief and controlled to avoid revealing the deception.
-The inability to meet or genuinely verify the person’s identity in real time is a fundamental feature of every romance scam.
+The same deepfake-defeats-video tactic is documented in our AI deepfake scams guide.

 Step 5: Isolation from Support Networks